Indication of a p-$\phi$ bound state from a correlation function analysis

 The systematic uncertainty on the $^2S_{1/2}$ potential parameters is obtained from varying the source radius $r_{G}$ as well as the lattice potential within its uncertainties (statistical errors as well as systematic errors from Euclidean time dependence $t/a=12,13,14$ in the $^4S_{3/2}$ channel~\cite{Lyu_Nphi_PRD2022}), the upper limit of the $\chi^2$ evaluation interval by $\pm 50$ MeV/$c$, which changes the number of degrees of freedom by $\pm 1$.
 For each variation the best-fitting $\beta$ and $\gamma$ values are extracted and the systematic errors are obtained from the width of the resulting parameter distributions.

-The parameters of the $^2S_{1/2}$ potential are found to be $\beta=7.0^{+0.8}_{-0.2}(\mathrm{stat.})^{+0.2}_{-0.2}(\mathrm{syst.})$ and $\gamma=0.0^{+0.0}_{-0.2}(\mathrm{stat.})^{+0.0}_{-0.2}(\mathrm{syst.})$.
-The corresponding real (violet band) and imaginary part of the $^2S_{1/2}$ potential (red band) multiplied by the Jacobian factor are shown in Fig.~\ref{fig:pot}.
+The parameters of the $^2S_{1/2}$ potential are found to be $\beta=6.9^{+0.9}_{-0.5}(\mathrm{stat.})^{+0.2}_{-0.1}(\mathrm{syst.})$ and $\gamma=0.0^{+0.0}_{-3.6}(\mathrm{stat.})^{+0.0}_{-1.8}(\mathrm{syst.})$.
+The corresponding real (violet band) and imaginary (red band) part of the $^2S_{1/2}$ potential multiplied by the Jacobian factor are shown in Fig.~\ref{fig:pot}.
 One can see that even though the best fit corresponds to a vanishing $\gamma$ value, a sizable ${\rm Im} V(r^*)_{1/2}$ can not be excluded.
 This effect is particularly evident at distances $r^*\sim1$~fm where a considerable amount of \pphi pairs are emitted.
-By comparing the real part of the $^2S_{1/2}$ with the $^4S_{3/2}$ potential, one can see that they overlap for $r^*>1$~fm, due to the shared TPE contribution, while for short distances the large $\beta$ value obtained from the fit leads to a more attractive potential for the $^2S_{1/2}$ case.
-Even though the probability density function peaks around $r^*\sim2$~fm, the influence of the potential at small $r^*$ is still notable and the region of $\beta<0$ is excluded by more than $3\sigma$.
+By comparing the real part of the $^2S_{1/2}$ with the $^4S_{3/2}$ potential, one can see that they overlap for $r^*>1$~fm, due to the shared TPE contribution, while for short distances the large $\beta$ value obtained from the fit leads to a more attractive potential in the $^2S_{1/2}$ case.
+Even though the probability density function peaks around $r^*\sim2$~fm, the influence of the potential at small $r^*$ is still notable and the region of $\beta<0$ is excluded by more than $3\sigma$ in the largest part of the phase-space down to a region of $\gamma\approx-90$ and within 99\% CI. in the full tested region.
 The scattering length $f_0$ and effective range $d_0$ of the $^2S_{1/2}$ channel, extracted from the potential phase-shift, is found to be

 The resulting model correlation function as well as the correlation functions of the individual spin contributions are shown in Fig.~\ref{fig:cf}.
-A good agreement with data is obtained with a $n_{\sigma}=1.77$ within $k^*\in[0,200]$~MeV/$c$.
+A good agreement with data is obtained.
+Considering the total uncertainty on both data and model leads to $\chi^2=3.44$ and $n_{\sigma}=0.98$ within $k^*\in[0,200]$~MeV/$c$.